SciML/Catalyst.jl/docs/src/catalyst_for_new_julia_users/intro_to_catalyst.md

 Julia can be downloaded [here](https://julialang.org/downloads/).

 ### Basic Julia usage
-On the surface, Julia got many similarities to languages like MATLAB, Python, and R.
+On the surface, Julia has many similarities to languages like MATLAB, Python, and R.

 *Values* can be assigned to *variables* through the use of a `=` sign.
 Values (possibly stored in variables) can be used for most basic computations.
 ```julia